Stop fixing weaknesses. start curating leadership

 The Framework

-Great leaders aren't born with a fixed style.
-They're curators — constantly learning which skills to reach for, how to blend them, and when to serve something different.
+Great leaders aren't born with a fixed style; instead, they embody the principles of Curated Leadership.
+They are curators — constantly learning which leadership skills to reach for, how to blend them, and when to serve something different.

-Curated Leadership™ is a research-backed leadership development framework built around a simple but powerful idea: your leadership is a pantry.
-You have natural staples you reach for every day, spices that amplify your impact, and rare ingredients that set your leadership apart.
-The work isn't about fixing what's wrong — it's about discovering what's missing and intentionally adding it.
+Curated Leadership™ is a research-backed leadership development framework grounded in leadership science and built around a simple yet powerful idea: your leadership is like a pantry.
+You have natural staples you reach for every day, spices that amplify your impact, and rare ingredients that uniquely set your leadership apart.
+The focus isn't on fixing what's wrong — it's about discovering what’s missing and intentionally adding it.

 Rooted in Six Bodies of Research

-Curated Leadership™ isn't a single theory or personality quiz.
-It's an integrative framework — drawing from the most durable findings across six established fields of leadership science:
+Curated Leadership™ is not just a single theory or a personality quiz; it is an integrative framework grounded in leadership science.
+This framework draws from the most robust findings across six established fields of leadership science:

-Situational Leadership — Effective leaders adapt their approach to the moment, not the other way around.
+- Situational Leadership — Effective leaders adapt their approach to the moment, illustrating the importance of flexibility in leadership skills.
 (Hersey & Blanchard)

-Competency-Based Development — Leadership skills are observable, nameable, and developable — by anyone.
+- Competency-Based Development — Leadership skills are observable, nameable, and can be developed by anyone willing to learn.
 (McClelland; Center for Creative Leadership)

-Experiential Learning — People don't change from information alone.
-Real development happens through reflection, practice, and intentional application.
+- Experiential Learning — People do not change merely from information; true development occurs through reflection, practice, and intentional application of leadership skills.
 (Kolb)

-Emotional Intelligence — The relational and self-awareness skills that determine how effectively leaders show up for others.
+- Emotional Intelligence — The relational and self-awareness skills that determine how effectively leaders engage with others.
 (Goleman)

-Positive Psychology & Strengths-Based Development — You develop faster when you build from what's working, not from what's broken.
+- Positive Psychology & Strengths-Based Development — You develop faster when you focus on what’s working, rather than what’s broken, emphasizing the role of positive leadership science.
 (Seligman; Clifton/Gallup)

-Constructivist Learning & Metaphor Theory — The way we frame development changes how deeply we absorb it.
-The pantry isn't just a fun idea; it's a learning design decision.
+- Constructivist Learning & Metaphor Theory — The way we frame our development impacts how deeply we absorb it.
+The pantry isn't just a fun idea; it's a crucial learning design decision that enhances our understanding of leadership skills.
 (Lakoff & Johnson)

-The result is a leadership experience that feels human, sticks long after the workshop ends, and holds up to scrutiny, whether you're an L&D professional, an executive sponsor, or simply someone who takes their own growth seriously.
+The result is a leadership experience that feels human, resonates long after the workshop ends, and withstands scrutiny, whether you are an L&D professional, an executive sponsor, or someone committed to personal growth.

 Copyright © 2026 Curated Leadership - All Rights Reserved.